cedricwalter/cedricwalter.github.io/_posts/_disabled/2016-07-30-making-you-own-drone-with-open-source-hardware-and-software.md

 [Arducopter](http://www.arducopter.co.uk/) is an easy to use multirotor / helicopter UAV.
 Arducopter runs on the ArduPilot/Pixhawk autopilot.
 With GPS, this APM/pixhawk is a complete UAV solution that sets it apart from traditional multirotor which often only support remote control.
 The [Arducopter](http://www.arducopter.co.uk/) system features fully autonomous way-point based flight, with mission planning and real time telemetry via the powerful ground control station.
 The code is capable of controlling all of the major rotor wing airframes, including Traditional Helicopters, Tricopter(3/Y6), Quadrotor (X/+), Hexa(X/+), and Octa(X/+/V).
 All you need to do is change the firmware and some parameters on your ArduPilot Mega board.

-Note that [Arducopter](http://www.arducopter.co.uk/) software is **fairly mature** and has some great power features, but **is considered to be at the end of its life**, from a software viewpoint, future features are due to be on the [Pixhawk](https://pixhawk.org/) only.
+Note that [Arducopter](http://www.arducopter.co.uk/) software is fairly mature and has some great power features, but is considered to be at the end of its life, from a software viewpoint, future features are due to be on the [Pixhawk](https://pixhawk.org/) only.

 ## PixHawk